HinChou/Feature-Selection-Without-Domain-Expertise-And-Resampling-Techniques/README.md

 * Removing Features with Low Variance(Useful for Prescreened the Large Variables Set)
 * Univariate Feature Selection
-* Recursive Feature Elimination(Running Time and Accuracy Trade off)
+* Recursive Feature Elimination(Running Time and Accuracy Trade Off)
 * Feature Selection Using SelectFromMode

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) `What can we do if there are still too many variables after using feature selection methods above?`